Insight

 To protect your business, your assets and your reputation, your automotive aftermarket business needs the right risk management strategies and insurance policies in place.
 Use these best practices to mitigate the risk of automotive cyber attacks and protect your business’s bottom line.

-An incident response plan is a vital part of a strong cybersecurity framework in the automotive industry, helping organizations effectively defend against and respond to threats.
-An effective plan will outline the specific actions your organization will take before, during and after an automotive cybersecurity attack occurs, and will clearly delineate responsibilities among your staff so everyone knows their role when the unexpected takes place.
+An effective plan will outline the specific actions your organization will take before, during and after a cybersecurity attack occurs, and will clearly delineate responsibilities among your staff so everyone knows their role when the unexpected takes place.

 Tabletop exercises allow your organization to simulate attacks, identify weak spots in your response and proactively correct them before a real incident strikes.
 Make sure to include team members across your organization in the simulation, including IT, security teams, executive leadership, risk management, communications and legal counsel, to practice a full walkthrough of an attack response.
 In the event of a true cyber attack, your organization will be better prepared to respond quickly and efficiently, allowing you to mitigate losses.